giovaniortolani/gtm-templates-tests-api-recipes/README.md

 # Google Tag Manager Tests API Recipes for Custom Templates
-This repository contains some recipes for testing Google Tag Manager custom templates (web and server).
+This repository contains some recipes for testing Google Tag Manager custom templates (web and server) done by me.

 ## Table of Contents
 * [Recipes](#recipes)